{{ summary.primary }}

 What should I check before assigning the sheet?

-Review Printable Sheet for spacing and readability, then check Answer Key and Pattern Load Map for expected answers, given units, and response slots.
+Review Printable Sheet for spacing and readability, then check Answer Key and Pattern Load Map for expected answers, visible evidence, cycle length, and response slots.

 Glossary: